sighupio/container-image-sync/README.md

 On each `workflow run`, navigate to the **Artefacts** section where you can find:

-- the `cve-reports-vX.Y.Z` artefact (zip file) that includes the pre patching and post patching vulnerabilities reports for SKD version `X.Y.Z`.
+- the `cve-reports-vX.Y.Z` artefact (zip file) that includes the pre patching and post patching vulnerabilities reports for SD version `X.Y.Z`.
-- the `cve-patch-reports-by-image` artefact (zip file) that includes the patching report by image for all the images used in all the supported SKD versions.
+- the `cve-patch-reports-by-image` artefact (zip file) that includes the patching report by image for all the images used in all the supported SD versions.